tianzhuwei/raycast-unblock/README.md

 - Pay attention to the request and usage issues, Translator may cause frequent requests to AI services, resulting in overuse or rate limit, so please use it carefully.

+### Function Call <sup>*`🌊 Alpha`*</sup>

+> [!NOTE]
+> Only supports OpenAI.

+You can use the function call feature in AI Chat, which is currently in the `🌊 Alpha` stage.

+> Due to time constraints, **Azure OpenAI** is not supported for the time being.
+Contributions are welcome.

+#### Usage

+Now we support the following functions:

+- [x] `Serp` - Search Engine Results Page (Power by [ApyHub](https://apyhub.com/))
+- [x] `WebSearch` - Search for information from the internet

+- You can control the started plug-ins by yourself.
+This requires you to configure the plugins configuration item in `[AI.Functions]` in the configuration file.
+The usage method is detailed in the configuration example.
+- You can find the environment variables which are required to use features in the `config.example.toml` file.

 ## Q&A

 ### I don't want to install Node.js, how can I use it?